Santhosh16061994/Data-Analysis-using-Python---Handeling-Duplicate-Values/README.md

 ## How do you handle duplicate records in Python?

-you will get to know the techniques used to trat the duplicte values in this session.
+you will get to know the techniques used to treat the duplicte values in this session.

  ### Happy learning...................